ALi3naTEd0/RateMe/README.md

 Contributions to the project are welcome!
 If you encounter any issues or wish to request a new feature, feel free to inform us through GitHub issues.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
 See the `LICENSE` file for more details.

 ---
 Developed with ♥ by [X](https://github.com/ALi3naTEd0)